peterkhe1999/CheatSheet/OSCP/README.md

 Since Microsoft's implementation of Kerberos makes use of single sign-on, password hashes are stored in the Local Security Authority Subsystem Service (LSASS) memory space.

-An effective defensive technique to prevent tools such as Mimikatz from extracting hashes is to enable additional LSA Protection.
+An effective defensive technique to prevent tools such as Mimikatz from extracting hashes is to enable additional **LSA Protection**.
 The LSA includes the LSASS process.
 By setting a registry key, Windows prevents reading memory from this process.

 - For AD instances at a functional level of Windows 2003, NTLM is the only available hashing algorithm.